Is This A Great Depression? The GDP Drop Explained

 What exactly is the GDP?

 The GDP is the value of all goods and services produced by everyone in the country over a year.
 That includes everything we buy as consumers, which is by far the biggest chunk of the GDP, as well as investments, government spending, and net exports.
 It can be expressed as a dollar amount — for example, the GDP in 2019 was $21.43 trillion.
 But each quarter, the U.S. Department of Commerce releases a report on how much the GDP has increased or shrunk compared to the previous quarter, expressed as a percentage.
 The GDP is a popular metric the U.S. government uses to note trends in the nation’s economic health.
-In fact, the concept of a GDP was developed in response to the Great Depression, when there wasn’t yet a more comprehensive way to measure the whole economy, which made it harder to address the depression.
+In fact, the concept of a GDP came about in part due to the Great Depression, when there wasn’t yet a more comprehensive way to measure the whole economy, which made it harder to address the depression.

 Did the GDP really fall by 32.9% from April to June?